yvanlebras/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 ![Autocorrelation test graph](../../images/regionalGAM/Autocorrelation_test.png)

 Have a look at this plot.
+ACF plot has a significant spike at lag 3, it is, however, really close to the limit.

 > ### {% icon hands_on %} Hands-on: Model temporal trend taking into account autocorrelation of residuals
 > 1. **Plot abundance with trend line** {% icon tool %} with the following parameters.